Case Study for Subtext

 - Clearly differentiate Subtext from competitors

-Mike Donoghue, founder and CEO of Subtext, said “We’ve had a multi-year partnership with Karbo Communications to support PR and marketing efforts.
+Mike Donoghue, co-founder and CEO of Subtext, said “We’ve had a multi-year partnership with Karbo Communications to support PR and marketing efforts.
 The team has continued to be a tenacious advocate for our brand and a trusted PR resource.
 Their aggressive media efforts have directly contributed to sales and company growth and they’ve consistently delivered impactful results.”

-In an effort to further position Subtext as the go-to resource for content creators, Karbo Communications leveraged key success metrics from Subtext COVID-19 campaigns to secure interviews with influential publications, resulting in 10+ proactive media placements.
-Karbo Communications also pursued highly targeted podcast opportunities including the Business of Content podcast and It’s All Journalism podcast for the CEO and founder to discuss how local and national media organizations have used the platform during the pandemic to engage in meaningful dialogue with their audiences and build upon existing trust.
+In an effort to further position Subtext as the go-to resource for creators, Karbo Communications leveraged key success metrics from Subtext COVID-19 campaigns to secure interviews with influential publications, resulting in 10+ proactive media placements.
+Karbo Communications also pursued highly targeted podcast opportunities including the Business of Content podcast and It’s All Journalism podcast for the CEO and co-founder to discuss how local and national media organizations have used the platform during the pandemic to engage in meaningful dialogue with their audiences and build upon existing trust.
 The Subtext team said the podcast opportunities have generated direct new business leads for the company.